iFrogHop2Worlds/charter_csv/README.md

 **todo - add csvqb examples + quickstart guide**

 # Future road map
-The core features of this project will remain free forever, and I strive to offer a free product that outperforms it's competitors and is easier to use.
-In future releases more complex features will be introduced that will require paid plans.

 Future versions will have:
 - Ai assistant to construct pipelines.
 - Device sync.